Coronavirus (COVID-19)

 There are two types of vaccine currently available in Australia, Pfizer and Moderna.

 With either of these vaccines you have your first immunisation and then your second immunisation 3-6 weeks later.
-Some people who are immunocompromised need a third dose.
-A booster shot is available 4 months after your second immunisation.
+Some people who are immunocompromised or at higher risk of getting very sick need regular boosters.
+Talk to your doctor about what's best for you.

 National COVID-19 Helpline